JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Docker Images

-Since 2018.1.1 TeamCity has multi\-platform docker images marked by the "latest" and version number tags published in Docker Hub, e.g. "jetbrains/teamcity\-server", "jetbrains/teamcity\-server:2018.1.1".
-This allows using the same docker image reference for Linux and Windows docker containers, see [TW-55061](https://youtrack.jetbrains.com/issue/TW-56088) for details.
+Since 2018.1.1 TeamCity has multiplatform Docker images marked by the `latest` and version number tags published in Docker Hub, for example, `jetbrains/teamcity-server` or `jetbrains/teamcity-server:2018.1.1`.
+This allows using the same Docker image reference for Linux and Windows docker containers: see [TW-55061](https://youtrack.jetbrains.com/issue/TW-55061) for details.

 ## Changes from 2017.2.x to 2018.1